Contamination-Classification/DenseNet/README.md

    Please note that currently the code only supports grid type 12 (3 X 4).

+2. Please place the downloaded model in the main working directory.

-2. To run the script, use the command -
+3. To run the script, use the command -

 Please update the output directory path and image directory path in the config.py file (RGB_DIR and OUTPUT)